Country & People

 In the monsoon climate of Cambodia, temperatures throughout the year are high.
 They vary between 26 ° C (December) and 30 ° C (April).
 Rainfalls are determined by the monsoons; from May to September / October the humid southwest monsoon brings a lot of rain, in the remaining year northeast winds bring dry continental air.
 In most regions, however, even in the middle of the rainy season it is rarely raining for more than a few hours a day.
 Therefore, the country can be visited all year round.

-A tourist visa will be issued for (almost) all nations upon arrival for a month.
-The passport must still be valid for 6 months.
+A tourist visa will be issued for (almost) all nations upon arrival for one month.
+The passport must be valid for at least 6 months.
 The visa fee is 30 US $.
-There is also the form of e-visa (www.evisa.gov.kh).
+Visitors can also apply for a visa online (e-visa, www.evisa.gov.kh).